 Whether you’re looking to find a friend’s profile, checking to see if anyone is infringing on your copyrighted images, or hunting down the source of a viral meme, Facebook reverse image searching is a quick and easy way to do some sleuthing.
-Unfortunately, the social media giant’s built-in search function isn’t much use here, but there are a few other methods you can use that will do the trick.
+Unfortunately, the social media giant’s built-in search function isn’t much use here, but a few other methods will do the trick.

 Read also: How to update your Facebook privacy settings

 With that out of the way, there are two main ways to perform Facebook image searches: with filenames and with the images themselves.
 Your results with either one may vary, but both are easy, and you can do them in just a few minutes.

 What kind of images will work?

 If you can use the filename method below, virtually any image will work.
-Filenames are unique to each uploader, so regardless of what’s in the picture, you will be able to track it down.
-That said, if it’s been uploaded by several people, only the specific uploader for that file will be listed, and there may be older copies of the image uploaded by other users.
+Filenames are unique to each uploader.
+Regardless of what’s in the picture, you will be able to track it down.
+That said, if it’s been uploaded by several people, only the specific uploader for that file will be listed.
+There may be older copies of the image uploaded by other users.

 To do a genuine Facebook reverse image search with just the image, you may find it challenging to find a perfect match.
 Generally, clear and unique photos are best for reverse image searches, and the higher the resolution, the better.

 It should go without saying, but Facebook image searches are not the same as facial recognition software, so don’t expect any miracles.
 Also, don’t be a creep.